Neighbours – The 40th Anniversary Tour: Promotion and venues

 The cast began participating in a promotional campaign for the tour, which included television and radio appearances beginning in January 2025.
 In addition they also were interviewed via news websites and magazines.
 In the 4–10 January issue of Inside Soap, Valentine and Paris were interviewed by Steven Murphy about the tour.
 Elmaloglou also promoted the tour via social media, revealing she was shopping for winter attire during the Melbournian summer.
 On 31 January, Kano and Cowden appeared on BBC Radio WM and were interviewed by Sarah Julian to promote the tour.

 On 5 February 2025, Elmaloglou featured in a Radio Times interview about the tour.
 Valentine appeared on the 11 February edition of the Channel 5 talk show, Jeremy Vine to promote the tour.
 On 6 February, Valentine appeared on BBC Radio Scotland's "The Afternoon Show" to promote the tour's Glasgow show and the Neighbours anniversary.
 She discussed the tour and her experiences from the first show in Birmingham.
 Valentine told Michelle McManus that the atmosphere at the there was "mad" and "overwhelming".
 She added "it was insane, I felt like a Beatle."
 On 13 February, Elmaloglou, Cowden and Paris appeared on ITV morning This Morning.
 They discussed their experience of appearing on stage at the London Palladium on the previous evening.
 Also that day, Cowden and Davis appeared on BBC Radio Wales to promote the tour and were interviewed by Behnaz Akhgar.
 They were mainly promoting the Cardiff show, held at the Wales Millennium Centre.
-Cowden revealed that a previous Neighbours cast member works at the Wales Millenium Centre and could possibly make an appearance.
+Cowden revealed that a previous Neighbours cast member works at the Wales Millennium Centre and could possibly make an appearance.